Recycle Your Kit

-Below you will find a number of sites that can help you find a local recycling or donation center.
-However, most of these sites are U.S.-specific.
-If you’re looking to recycle a Teknikio kit outside the U.S. please consult your local sanitation department for more resources.
+Note: We’ve linked to a number of sites that can help you find a local recycling or donation center.
+However, most of these sites are USA specific.
+If you’re looking to recycle a Teknikio kit outside the USA please consult your local sanitation department for more resources.

 These boxes house our most popular kits, including the Fabtronic Sewing and Activating Origami kits.
 Run out of fabric, cardboard, or paper?
 Simply cut the outer sleeve along one of its size and turn it inside out.
 Voila!
 A sturdy piece of cardstock.
 Make a card, a model house, and more!

 Want to dispose of your box?
 The tray inside the sleeve is non-coated cardboard and can go in your regular household recycling.
 The sleeve (the part with printed content) is coated and can’t be processed by all recycling centers.
 Reuse it or check with your local sanitation department to confirm whether you can recycle coated cardstock in your municipality.
 Don’t forget to remove any conductive tape before recycling paper products!